-The Peace Palace consists of 18 comfortable, en-suite rooms.
+The Peace Palace consists of 18 comfortable, single en-suite rooms.
 There is a kitchen, a dining room with lovely views, meeting room and meditation hall.

 WiFi is available in the building and there is mobile telephone reception on the island.
 However, participants should remember that, in order to secure the serenity of the facility, there will be restrictions on the use of mobiles while in the building – ring tones to be turned off at all times, no phones in common areas and phones not to be used during mediation times.